Catholic bishop shot and killed in Los Angeles County

 Former LA Mayor Eric Garcetti called the bishop "a friend of many years" and said he was part of a prayer group with O'Connell during the coronavirus pandemic.

-"This city has lost one of its most beautiful angels," Garcetti said on Twitter Sunday.
+"This city has lost one of its most beautiful angels," Garcetti tweeted Sunday.

 The violence was the latest to rock religious leaders in Los Angeles.
 Two Jewish men were shot and wounded last week by a gunman who authorities said targeted them for their faith.
 Suspect Jaime Tran has been charged with federal hate crimes.